 An exit strategy will help a veterinarian maximize the return on their investment and make the practice sell more quickly when the time is right.
 Since the sale of a practice is a complicated procedure, it’s better to use the services of a professional broker who specializes in veterinary practices.
 So, the first step in your exit strategy is to consult with PS Broker, who will guide you through a process that will preserve and enhance the value of your practice, make it marketable, and lead to a smooth closing with the right buyer.
+Here is a step-by-step guide on how to sell a veterinary practice.

 Start now.
 Veterinary doctors love their work, their patients, and their staff.
 The thought of leaving a practice may be uncomfortable, but the doctor who plans ahead will be able to do it when they’re ready.
 With a successful sale, they can look forward to a comfortable retirement and time spent with friends and family.
-Sometimes, it’s not a matter of choice – personal circumstances, like health issues and family needs, can make it time to sell or relocate.
+Sometimes, it’s not a matter of choice – personal circumstances, like health issues and family needs, can make it time to relocate or sell a vet practice.
 We see a number of doctors who decide to sell in order to pursue a specialty or a passion before they retire.
 Planning makes that possible.
 When a doctor eventually starts to slow down, or is starting to get burned out, gross income can suffer if he hangs on too long.
 A practice with declining revenue will be unattractive to buyers; it becomes harder for a buyer to obtain financing, and if there is an offer, it will be lower.
 Your practice should, at the very least, show consistent revenue – and showing long-term growth of 3% is even better.
 In the same way, the worst thing a doctor can do is work until the last possible moment and then shut the doors.
 The value of the practice will begin an immediate and significant decline, and becomes virtually impossible to sell.
 In the event of a doctor’s demise, in most states, the estate will not be allowed to operate the practice and it will see a serious decline in value until a sale is arranged.
 To prepare for this scenario, a doctor is well-advised to have a plan in place with a broker for an immediate sale, thus minimizing the loss in value.

 It can take a long time to create and implement an exit strategy.
 If you have a rough idea as to your desired exit date, start three years before.
 Begin with a valuation from your broker.
 The results of the valuation will suggest changes; these will range from cosmetic improvements to long-term strategies in your financing, staffing, and operating assets.
 By starting well in advance, you’ll have a better chance to implement these improvements and create a solid track record.
 If you wait until the last minute, it can adversely impact marketability and price.
 Business owners will often hire expensive consultants before selling, but veterinary practitioners can get the same service from their broker, who is likely to have more specific knowledge about the veterinary market than the typical consultant; for example, PS Broker has been evaluating veterinary practices exclusively for more than three decades.
 This valuation and consultation is an important first step in a successful exit strategy.
 Remember – approximately 70% of doctors do not have an exit strategy, and it eventually costs them money at the closing table.